acollign/netrunner-wiki/Jinteki.net-Guide.md

 While the system is fairly mature, it is still in development and some kinds of effects aren't yet supported.
 Using cards that rely on them can be difficult, require manual adjustments, and/or some understanding on the part of your opponent.
 Examples include:

 * **Manipulation of ice position/arrangement:** Escher, Tenma Line, Sunset, Midori
-* **Additional costs to run, access, steal, etc**: Red Herrings, Gagarin Deep Space, Strongbox, Ruhr Valley, Midway Station Grid, Enhanced Login Protocol, Donut Taganes, et al
+* **Additional costs to run, access, steal, etc:** Red Herrings, Gagarin Deep Space, Strongbox, Ruhr Valley, Midway Station Grid, Enhanced Login Protocol, Donut Taganes, *et al*
-* **Tag prevention**: The damage prevention system works, but hasn't yet been extended to tags
+* **Tag prevention:** The damage prevention system works, but hasn't yet been extended to tags
-* **Some broad prevention effects**: Blacklist, Crisium Grid, Cerebral Static, Lockdown, RSVP, et al
+* **Some broad prevention effects:** Blacklist, Crisium Grid, Cerebral Static, Lockdown, RSVP, *et al*
-* **Other unique complicated effects**: Accelerated Diagnostics, Tori Hanzō, Valley Grid
+* **Other unique complicated effects:** Accelerated Diagnostics, Tori Hanzō, Valley Grid

-##### Bad Publicity
+##### Hosting
-Bad publicity credits are not automatically granted at the start of every run--the Runner needs to either take them manually or use chat during the run when needed (e.g., breaking a final subroutine before accessing cards "for free" by using BP instead of manually adding a credit and then using an icebreaker ability to immediately spend it).
+Hosting is a recent addition to the site.
+Cards capable of hosting other cards have both "Click to host from Grip" and "Host an installed card" abilities on them to account for Runner installs done via paid abilities (e.g., Clone Chip, Self-modifying Code, Personal Workshop).
+Please communicate with your opponent when using the ability to host something that's already installed so they are clear about what is happening and why.
 ##### Ordering Simultaneous Effects
 At this time there is no way for the active player to choose the sequence of multiple effects that occur in the same window.
 This can give incorrect outcomes (e.g., 2 Gang Signs with 1 HQ Interface will do 4 HQ accesses all at once instead of access 2, shuffle, access 2).
 ##### Accessing Multiple Cards